informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 - `comment_display`: The display mode for the tooltip.
 Set to `inline` to show it as text or `tooltip` to show as a hover tooltip.
   - Currently `comment_display` is only supported for related tables in `detailed` context and `visible-columns` in `entry` context.
 - `hide_column_header`: Hide the column header (and still show the value).
 This is only supported in `detailed` context of `visible-columns` annotation.
 - `self-link`: If you want to show a self-link to the current row, you need to make sure the source is based on a not-null unique column of the current table and add the `"self_link": true` to the definition.
-Applicaple only to read-only non-filter context of `visible-columns` annotation.
+Applicable only to read-only non-filter context of `visible-columns` annotation.
 - `display`: A JSON object that describes the display settings for generating the value for this column.
 Please refer to [column-directive display document](column-directive-display.md) for more information.
 This object can have the following properties:
   - `markdown_pattern`: The markdown pattern that will be used for generating the value.
     - In case of related tables, the given markdown pattern will be used for the "custom display" mode.
 If this is missing, we're going to provided `row_markdown_pattern` in the `table-display` annotation for the custom display.
 And if it's missing from that annotation as well, Chaise will not provide any custom display.
   - `template_engine`: The template enginge that should be used for the `markdown_pattern`.
   - `wait_for`: List of column directive [`sourcekey`](#tag-2019-source-definitions)s that used in `markdown_pattern`.
 You should list all the all-outbound, aggregates, and entity sets that you want to use in your `markdown_pattern`.
 Entity sets (column directives with `inbound` path and no `aggregate` attribute) are only acceptable in `detailed` context.
-  - `show_foreign_key_link`: Applicaple only to read-only non-filter context of `visible-columns` annotation.
+  - `show_foreign_key_link`: Applicable only to read-only non-filter context of `visible-columns` annotation.
 If the given data source properties represent an all-outbound foreign key path, this property will override the inherited behavior of adding a link to the referred row.
 Set it to `false`, to avoid adding extra link to the foreign key display, or `true` to ensure the link will be added regardless of inherited behavior.
-  - `show_key_link`: Applicaple only to read-only non-filter context of `visible-columns` annotation.
+  - `show_key_link`: Applicable only to read-only non-filter context of `visible-columns` annotation.
 If the given data source properties represent a key (self link), this property will override the inherited behavior of adding a link to the referred row.
 Set it to `false`, to avoid adding extra link to the key display, or `true` to ensure the link will be added regardless of inherited behavior.
-  - `array_ux_mode`: Applicaple only to read-only non-filter context of `visible-columns` annotation.
+  - `array_ux_mode`: Applicable only to read-only non-filter context of `visible-columns` annotation.
 If you have `"aggregate": "array"` or `"aggregate": "array_d"` in the column directive definition, a comma-seperated value will be presented to the user.
 You can use `array_ux_mode` attribute to change that.
 The available options are,
     - `olist` for ordered bullet list.
     - `ulist` for unordered bullet list.
     - `csv` for comma-seperated values.
     - `raw` for space-seperated values.
   - `"selector_ux_mode"`: The display mode for the recordedit input field when this column directive is a foreign key relationship.
 Supported values are `"facet-search-popup"` and `"simple-search-dropdown"`, with `"facet-search-popup"` being the default.
 Currently only supported in `entry` contexts.
   - `"required"`: Use this property to force the required (nullok) check for this visible column.
 This property is only used in the `entry` contexts.
 If set to `true`, users cannot leave the input empty.
 And if set to `false`, the input becomes optional.
   - `"bulk_create_foreign_key"`: Use this property to control the bulk selection of foreign key values in `entry/create` context when there is a prefill query parameter.
 Supported values are a foreign key `name` in the format of `['schema_name', 'foreign_key_name']` from the schema document, `false`, or `null`.
 Using a foreign key name will use that foreign key as the one being bulk selected if that foreign key is in the visible columns list. `false` turns off the heuristics that trigger this feature. `null` will override inheritance for this property and use the default heuristics.
 This will override the `bulk_create_foreign_key` property defined in the display property of the foreign-key annotation.
 Currently only supported in `entry/create` context.
 - `array_display`: This property is _deprecated_.
 It is the same as `array_ux_mode` that is defined above under `display` property.
-- `array_options`: Applicaple only to read-only non-filter context of `visible-columns` annotation.
+- `array_options`: Applicable only to read-only non-filter context of `visible-columns` annotation.
 This property is meant to be an object of properties that control the display of `array` or `array_d` aggregate column.
 These options will only affect the display (and templating environment) and have no effect on the generated ERMrest query.
 The available options are:
   - `order`: An alternative sort method to apply when a client wants to semantically sort by key values.
 It follows the same syntax as `column_order`.
 In scalar array aggregate, you cannot sort based on other columns values, you can only sort based on the scalar value of the column.
   - `max_length`: `<number>` A number that defines the maximum number of elements that should be displayed.
-- `input_iframe`: Applicaple only to entry contexts.
+- `input_iframe`: Applicable only to entry contexts.
 A JSON object that describes the settings for showing "input iframe" in entry apps.
 Please refer to the [input iframe document](input-iframe.md) for more information about this property.
 - `condition`: A JSON object that defines a condition controlling whether this column or related entity is displayed.
 The **with-source** form (`source` or `sourcekey` set) references a data source whose result determines visibility and is only honored in the `detailed` context.
 The **no-source** form (with `condition_pattern` set) is a pure template evaluated against the catalog's template environment, useful for ACL-driven visibility, and is honored in every context (including `filter` facets).
 Please refer to the [condition documentation](column-directive.md#condition) for more information.
 - `condition_key`: A string that references a reusable condition defined in the [`conditions`](#tag-2019-source-definitions) section of the `source-definitions` annotation.
 The same context rules as `condition` apply (with-source only in `detailed`; no-source in every context).
 If both `condition` and `condition_key` are defined, `condition_key` takes precedence.